Surprise: What is Repugnant to us is not particularly what Stinks to God

 Have you ever had a very active day when you were concerned about offending others with B.O. (body odor)?
 You’re not alone.
-I’ve seen students in a classroom putting on deodorant after their physical education class.
+I’ve seen female students in a history classroom putting on deodorant after their physical education class.
 I will admit from time to time, I’ve been concerned about my own cleanliness!
 But what stinks to God?

-In times past I was put into a job in a small area with someone having terrible B.O. (body odor) and horrendous breath.
+In times past I had a job in a small area with someone having terrible B.O. (body odor) and horrendous breath.
 There was almost no escaping it!
 To top it off, this person would constantly interrupt as I was working on delicate projects – a triple hit to my sensitivity.
 I was unable to tolerate it.
 Frankly, I didn’t behave as a Christian!

 I Corinthians 13:4-7 states Love is patient, love is kind and is not jealous; love does not brag and is not arrogant, does not act unbecomingly; it does not seek its own, is not provoked, does not take into account a wrong suffered, does not rejoice in unrighteousness, but rejoices with the truth; bears all things, believes all things, hopes all things, endures all things.
 Love never fails.
 It also states If I don’t have love I am nothing (NO THING)!
 To be a man of God I must walk in Love!

 After a few days of “stewing” over my predicament with this person, I felt the Holy Spirit reminding me that my attitude toward this worker created a far greater stench to God than the person’s body odor.
 How am I to win the unsaved to Christ with my stinking attitude?
 Even worse, my attitude was separating me from God whom I say, I love.
 If I can’t love my fellow man, how can I say I love God?
 I was ashamed!

 We’ve probably all been offended from time to time.
 After all, we live in an imperfect world!
 It’s just going to happen to us!
 Question: Will we allow the offense rob us of our peace of mind and our relationship with God, earned by Jesus Christ?